Phantomxm2021/xrmod-engine-docs-source/docs/docs/open-api-visual-scripting/notification-data-api/FaceMeshDataResponseUnit.md

 ## Description

 Subclass of BaseNotificationData.
-When using image tracking, the ARMOD SDK Event Receiver function will receive this type of data.
+When using image tracking, the XRMOD SDK Event Receiver function will receive this type of data.

 ## Parameters